-Tourist charged with murder of wife found in Newcastle hotel
+Man charged with murder of wife in Newcastle County Aparthotel

 - Published

-A tourist has been charged with the murder of his wife who was found dead in a city centre hotel.
+A tourist has been charged with the murder of his wife who was found dead in a Newcastle city centre hotel.

-Police were called to Westgate Road, Newcastle, shortly before 07:15 GMT on Monday, after concerns were raised.
+Police attended the County Aparthotel, Westgate Road, at 07:15 GMT on Monday, following concerns for her welfare.

-The 51-year-old woman, from Singapore, was found not breathing and was pronounced dead at the scene by emergency crews a short time later.
+Pek Ying Ling, 51, from Singapore, was found not breathing and was pronounced dead at the scene by emergency crews a short time later.

-A 50-year-old man, also from Singapore, was arrested and charged with murder.
-He was due before magistrates earlier.
+Her 50-year-old husband, also from Singapore, faced Newcastle magistrates earlier and was remanded in custody.

+He is due to appear at Newcastle Crown Court on 7 January, 2022.

 The woman's next of kin are being supported by specialist officers, Northumbria Police said.